 Every year, Prism awards the Prism Comics Queer Press Grant to assist in the publication and promotion of LGBT comics [Grant is in the $2000 range].
 The grant is funded by donors who are either creators who want to help others just starting out, or fans who want to see more LGBT creators get published. it’s eligible to applicants from outside the USA, and paid out in US dollars.

-The Sustainable Arts Foundation offers awards of up to US$6000 to writers and artists with children.
+The Sustainable Arts Foundation.
+An org that offers awards of up to US$6000 to writers and artists with children.
 The money can be used for costs such as child care, workspaces, new equipment, research and travel.
 There are two funding rounds each year and typically a total of ten grants are made in each round: five Sustainable Arts Foundation Awards valued at $6000 each and five Sustainable Arts Foundation Promise Awards valued at $2000.
 To be eligible to apply for a grant you must have at least one child under the age of 18.
 Applicants can be based anywhere in the world and there are no citizenship restrictions but you do have to apply in english.
 Writers may apply in one of the following categories: Fiction, Creative Nonfiction, Poetry, Long Form Journalism, Playwriting, Picture Books, Early and Middle Grade Fiction, Young Adult Fiction, & Graphic Novels!
 Visual artists are also eligible able to apply.

 The annual PRIX JACQUES-HURTUBISE.
 A small award given during the Festival de la BD francophone de Québec.
 The award was created in 2016 to promote new work and emerging authors in Quebec.
 In addition to a prize of $1000, the winner’s work will be exhibited during the following years FBDFQ!